-EXP.
-Mike's ship is within a yard arm length away of Lily's ship.
-He is going to attempt to Board Lily's vessel!
+Mike's ship is within a yard arm length away from Lily's ship.
+He is going to attempt to a Boarding Action and Board Lily's vessel!
 He rolls a skill test for the ship attempting to board and succeeds.
 Now he has to move his ship into place, laying the ship's leading edge against the nearest edge of Lily's ship.
-Below are three examples of what that might look like:
+Below are a couple examples of what that might look like:

+FIG. 3

+EXP.